Brahim-Hani/Pomodoro_Clock/README.md

 - Press C to restart the timer.
 - Press * to turn the LCD Backlight OFF ( To save power when working ).
 - Press D to turn the LCD Backlight ON.
-- Press the WakeUp push-button if the arduino entered sleep mode.
+- Press the WakeUp push-button if the Arduino entered sleep mode.
 - Press the Arduino restart push-button in case of any bugs or problems.
 The break timer starts automatically.

+## These files are included in the repo :

+- Ino file ( In case u want to change the code )
+- Gerber file ( This is the pcb layout )
+- And some screenshots in case u want to recreate the project ( schematics / pcb / and routing )

 Happy learning Journey :3
+Give it a star on GitHub to support and encourage more Arduino projects!